pythonpioneer/messy/README.md

 **Behavior:**

+- Prompts for your password and **verifies your identity**.
-- It will verify the password and unlock every file inside the `hrk.hrk` directory.
+- Unlocks every file inside the `hrk.hrk` directory, restoring your secrets to the light.
+- Fails silently if the password is incorrect, keeping the vault secure from prying eyes.
+- Use `show` to reclaim your files and continue your adventure, knowing your vault remains safe and under your control.

 ## `info` Command

-Get information about authors and maintainers.
+Embark on a quick reconnaissance mission!
+The `info` command reveals the heroes behind Messy CLI, the authors and maintainers who crafted your trusty vault.

 **Usage:**